본문 바로가기

 In surgical experiments involving liver injury, both the amount of bleeding and the time required for hemostasis were significantly reduced compared to commercial hemostatic agents, and liver function returned to normal levels two weeks after surgery.
 No abnormalities were observed in systemic toxicity evaluations.

-Notably, AGCL powder maintains its performance for two years even in room temperature and high humidity environments, enabling immediate use in harsh conditions such as military operations and disaster areas.
+Notably, AGCL powder maintains its performance for two years even in room temperature and high-humidity environments, allowing for immediate use in harsh conditions such as military operations or disaster areas.

-Although this advanced material technology was developed with defense applications in mind, it is expected to be widely used in emergency medicine, including disaster sites, developing countries, and medically underserved regions.
+Although this advanced new material technology was developed with defense applications in mind, it is expected to be widely used across emergency medical fields, including disaster sites, developing countries, and medically underserved regions.

-The fact that it can be used for emergency treatment on the battlefield as well as for hemostasis in internal surgeries is considered a representative example of a 'spin-off,' where defense science and technology is transferred and expanded to the civilian sector.
-Spin-off cases refer to the expansion or transfer of defense technologies to civilian applications; for example, computers, GPS, and microwave ovens are all considered spin-off cases.
+The fact that it can be used for both emergency treatment on the battlefield and internal surgical hemostasis is regarded as a representative case of "spin-off," where defense science and technology is expanded and transferred to the civilian sector.
+Examples of such spin-offs include computers, GPS, and microwave ovens.

-Kyusun Park, a KAIST doctoral student (Army Major) who participated in the research, stated, "The core of modern warfare is minimizing casualties.
+Kyusun Park, a KAIST doctoral student (Army Major) who participated in the research, said, "Minimizing casualties is the key in modern warfare.
 I hope this technology will be practically used to save lives in both defense and civilian medical settings."

-This research was recognized for both scientific innovation and defense applicability, winning the President's Award at the '2025 KAIST Q-Day' and the Minister of National Defense Award at the '2024 KAIST?KNDU Defense Academic Conference.'
+This research was recognized for both its scientific innovation and defense applicability, winning the President's Award at the "2025 KAIST Q-Day" and the Minister of National Defense Award at the "2024 KAIST·KNDU Defense Academic Conference."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.